-Financial corporations sector (S.12) consists of institutional units which are independent legal entities and market producers, and whose principal activity is the production of financial services.
-Such institutional units comprise all corporations and quasi-corporations which are principally engaged in:
+The financial corporations sector (S.12) consists of institutional units that are independent legal entities and market producers, and whose principal activity is the production of financial services.
+Such institutional units comprise all corporations and quasi-corporations that are principally engaged in:

 Also included are institutional units providing financial services, where most of either their assets or their liabilities are not transacted on open markets.

 Financial intermediation is the activity in which an institutional unit acquires financial assets and incurs liabilities on its own account by engaging in financial transactions on the market.
-The assets and liabilities of financial intermediaries are transformed or repackaged in relation to, for example, maturity, scale, risk, etc. in the financial intermediation process.
+The assets and liabilities of financial intermediaries are transformed or repackaged in relation to – for example – maturity, scale, risk and so on in the financial intermediation process.

 Auxiliary financial activities are activities related to financial intermediation but which do not involve financial intermediation themselves.